 Frederick W. Mahlke.
 Mr. Malhke has served as a Director of Great Expectations since July 1987.
 From November 1979 to present, Mr. Mahlke has been President of Cumberland Sales and management of Denver, Colorado, a commercial and residential management company.
-For the past ten years, Mr. Mahlke has also worked as a Colorado court-appointed receiver on over forty properties and has also been appointed receiver for two California properties.
+For the past ten years, Mr. Mahlke has also worked as a Colorado courtappointed receiver on over forty properties and has also been appointed receiver for two California properties.

 Mr. Mahlke's prior experience with blank check companies.
-Mr. Mahlke was a director of Diversified Management Acquisitions II, Inc. Diversified Management Acquisitions II, Inc. completed an offering on From S-18 dated June 19, 1988.
-Diversified Management Acquisitions II, Inc. merged with Constellation Development, Inc. (33-16885-1) in March 1989.
-Mr. Mahlke resigned from Diversified Management Acquisitions II, Inc. simultaneously with its merger with Constellation Development, Inc. Thereafter, Constellation Development, Inc. merged with Carpet Holdings, Inc. Constellation Development, Inc. was an English real estate development and acquisition company with real estate holdings in Liverpool, England consisting of a shopping center.
+Mr. Mahlke was a director of Deversified Management Acquisitions II, Inc. Deversified Management Acquisitions II, Inc. completed an offering on From S-18 dated June 19, 1988.
+Deversified Management Acquisitions II, Inc. merged with Constellation Development, Inc. (33-16885-1) in March 1989.
+Mr. Mahlke resigned from Deversified Management Acquisitions II, Inc. simultaneously with its merger with Constellation Development, Inc. Thereafter, Constellation Development, Inc. merged with Carpet Holdings, Inc. Constellation Development, Inc. was an English real estate development and acquisition company with real estate holdings in Liverpool, England consisting of a shopping center.
 Carpet Holdings, Inc. was a carpet wholesaler located in Dalton, Georgia.
-Mr. Mahlke did not receive any material proceeds or benefits from his prior involvement with the blank check company.